Complete Vacuum Cleaner Buying Guide

 The bottom line is if you’re main concern is convenience, go with a bagless model.
 If you suffer from severe allergies, a bag model may work better at keeping dust and allergens inside the vacuum.
 Just remember to replace the bag often.

-Note: Vacuuming alone isn’t enough to remove harmful allergens and bacteria from your carpet.
+Note: Vacuuming alone isn’t enough to remove harmful allergens and dust from your carpet.
 Have your carpets professionally cleaned regularly (1-2 times per year).
-Choose a carpet cleaning company that specializes in allergen and bacteria removal.
+Choose a carpet cleaning company that specializes in allergen and dust removal.

 Remember that vacuums aren’t just used to clean carpets.
 Those different attachments can help you clean a variety of other areas including blinds, rugs, and drapes.
 Look for included or purchasable attachments like a crevice tool to clean tight spaces, a dusting brush for shelves and tables, and an upholstery tool for furniture.